ehudtal/website/meetings/_posts/2014-11-02-thirtieth-meeting.md

 ---
 layout: post
-title: "Meeting on Sunday, November 2nd, 2014"
+title: "Sunday, November 2nd, 2014"
-author: brian
+author: Brian
+tags: meetings
 ---

 Join us this Sunday as we plan the next steps in our journey to setup an experimental mesh network.